silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 }
 ```

-We start from initializing message schedule.
-For `0 <= t <= 16` this is pretty easy, because we already parsed our message in advance:
+We start by initializing the message schedule.
+For `0 <= t <= 16` this is pretty easy because we already parsed our message in advance:

 ```c
 for (int t = 0; t < 16; t++) {